Hermetic occult books

 The first part of the book is a complete summary of the Hermetic Wisdom of ancient Egypt set out in the form of a conversation between the goddess Isis and her son Horus which reveals the true constitution of Man and the processes of creation and evolution as they were taught to the students of the Mystery Schools in those faraway days.
 Together with The Divine Pymander, reviewed above, these two books contain almost all that remains of the true teachings of Hermes that are in the public domain.

 NOTE.
-We have seen some second-hand copies of the original edition of 1977 illustrated above offered for sale at over $200.
-Fortunately, Wizards Bookshelf re-issued their edition in 2020 in a smyth-sewn, hardcover binding, price $23.00.
-Readers on a very tight budget can also read a digitised e-text at the Sacred Text Archive.
+We have seen some second-hand copies of the original edition of 1977 offered for sale at over $200!
+Fortunately, Wizards Bookshelf re-issued the hardcover edition illustrated above in 2020.
+This is available in the same high-quality smyth-sewn green faux leather binding as The Divine Pymander Reviewed above.
+Readers on a tight budget can purchase a paperback edition from Amazon for less than £7.00 in the UK and under $10 in the USA.
+There is also a digitised e-text at the Sacred Text Archive.

 Thrice-Greatest Hermes